 5. Wrong output directory configured

 For Next.js it is .next; for Astro dist; for Vite dist; for SvelteKit build.
-If the project’s output directory is misconfigured, Vercel finishes the build but uploads an empty/wrong dir, and the deploy “succeeds” with a 404 site.
+If the project’s output directory is misconfigured, Vercel finishes the build but uploads an empty or wrong directory, and the deploy “succeeds” with a 404 site.

 How to spot it: Build log says success, deploy URL serves Vercel’s default 404 page.
-Output directory field in Vercel Project Settings is wrong.
+The Output Directory field in Settings → Build and Deployment is overridden to the wrong value.

-If two Vercel projects share the same name on the platform, the second one’s deploys overwrite the first’s domain aliases.
+If two Vercel projects share the same name, or you reuse a production domain across projects, the second one’s deploys overwrite the first’s domain aliases.

-How to spot it: Two projects named frontend exist; pushing one redirects the other’s domain to the wrong app.
+How to spot it: Two projects named frontend exist, or two projects claim the same domain.
+Pushing one redirects the other’s domain to the wrong app.
 Rename one and the symptom moves around.

 A .vercelignore in apps/admin/ that excludes its own pages directory (typo or copy-pasted from another project) causes the app to deploy as an empty shell.